 2.13.
-[Fees.]
+Fees.

+(1) Registry Operator’s obligation to pay the Registry-Level Fixed Fee will begin on the date on which the first TLD in the TLD Set is delegated in the DNS to Registry Operator.
+Registry Operator shall pay the Registry-Level Fixed Fee for such TLD in accordance with Article 6 and such payment shall be deemed to satisfy Registry Operator’s obligation to pay the Registry-Level Fixed Fee for each other TLD in the TLD Set.

+(2) The Transaction Threshold shall be calculated based on the cumulative number of Transactions for all TLDs in the TLD Set during any calendar quarter or any consecutive four calendar quarter period in the aggregate.

+(3) Registry Operator shall pay the RPM Access Fee for one TLD in the TLD Set and this shall be deemed to satisfy Registry Operator’s obligation to pay the RPM Access Fee for each other TLD in the TLD Set.

 2.14.
+Reservations for Registry Operations.
+The five hundred (500) domain names available to Registry Operator under Section 3.2 of Specification 5 shall be cumulative across all TLDs in the TLD Set such that at no time may Registry Operator register more than five hundred (500) of such names.

+2.15.
 Allocation of Variant Second-Level Names.
 Section 7 of Specification 6 shall apply across all TLDs in the TLD Set such that all second-level domain names, and any allocatable variants thereof, under the TLD Set is either allocated to the same registrant, or else withheld for possible allocation only to that registrant.

-2.15.
+2.16.
 Amendments and Waivers.

+(1) For purposes of clause (B) of Section 7.6(j)(ii) of the Agreement, Registry Operator shall have one (1) vote for the TLD Set.

-Notwithstanding Sections 7.6 and 7.7 of the Agreement, if any amendment contemplated by Section 7.6 or 7.7 of the Agreement (other than bilateral amendments between ICANN and Registry Operator and Board Amendments) would, if effective, amend the express terms of this Specification 14, such amendment shall not amend the express terms of this Specification 14 unless such amendment also receives Variant TLD Registry Operator Approval.
-For the avoidance of doubt, (i) nothing in this Section 2.15 of this Specification 14 shall restrict ICANN and Registry Operator from entering into bilateral amendments and modifications to this Specification 14 or any other provision of the Agreement, (ii) the requirements of this Section 2.15 of this Specification 14 shall not apply to any Board Amendment or otherwise restrict the adoption of Board Amendments pursuant to Section 7.6 of the Agreement, and (iii) if any amendment does not receive the required Registry Operator Approval under Section 7.6 or 7.7 of the Agreement, as applicable, the terms of this Specification 14 shall not be amended by such amendment even if such amendment receives Variant TLD Registry Operator Approval.
+(2) Notwithstanding Sections 7.6 and 7.7 of the Agreement, if any amendment contemplated by Section 7.6 or 7.7 of the Agreement (other than bilateral amendments between ICANN and Registry Operator and Board Amendments) would, if effective, amend the express terms of this Specification 14, such amendment shall not amend the express terms of this Specification 14 unless such amendment also receives Variant TLD Registry Operator Approval.
+For the avoidance of doubt, (i) nothing in this Section 2.16 of this Specification 14 shall restrict ICANN and Registry Operator from entering into bilateral amendments and modifications to this Specification 14 or any other provision of the Agreement, (ii) the requirements of this Section 2.16 of this Specification 14 shall not apply to any Board Amendment or otherwise restrict the adoption of Board Amendments pursuant to Section 7.6 of the Agreement, and (iii) if any amendment does not receive the required Registry Operator Approval under Section 7.6 or 7.7 of the Agreement, as applicable, the terms of this Specification 14 shall not be amended by such amendment even if such amendment receives Variant TLD Registry Operator Approval.

-2.16.
+2.17.
 [Note: For .Brand TLDs Only: The following provisions shall apply if this Agreement includes Specification 13: